 However, to give your all-white painter’s uniform some depth and professionalism you need to know how to choose them and wear them correctly.

-The very first thing to remember is when we say all white, it also includes off-white, light greys, chalky, ivory, and few other neutral tones.
+The very first thing to remember is when we say all white, it also includes off-white, light greys, chalky, ivory, and a few other neutral tones.

 Mostly the cool white color will come with a slight grey undertone and may look different at different times of the day based on the lighting.

-So, you should not be over-concerned when buying the perfect whites, unless you want to look your clothing like a onesie.
+So, you should not be over-concerned when buying the perfect whites, unless you want to look at your clothing like a onesie.

-Few other things you need to keep in mind while buying and wearing white clothes are:
+A few other things you need to keep in mind while buying and wearing white clothes are: